8.6 Graph Legends

 - To change the line spacing between legend entries:

-- Right-click on the legend object and choose Properties.
-Edit the Line Spacing (%) list (enter value or choose from list).
+- Double-click on the legend object to open the Legend dialog box.
+On the Text tab, edit the Line Spacing (%) list (enter value or choose from list).

 - To add a title to your legend:

-- Double-click on the legend text to enter "in-place" edit mode and insert your text directly into the legend object.
+- Ctrl + double-click on the legend text to enter "in-place" edit mode and insert your text directly into the legend object.
 Use the tools on the Format toolbar to format your text (including any substitution notation text).

 - To modify format of the legend text:

 - Click on the legend object to select it, then use the buttons on the Format toolbar.
-Note that some buttons will not be active unless you are in "in-place" edit mode (double-click to enter).
+Note that some buttons will not be active unless you are in "in-place" edit mode (Ctrl + double-click to enter).

 |Notes: To make the legend text color follow the legend symbol color such as